 Top 20 Single Frequent Events from Serious Adverse Events

 In table-4 shows the top 20 single frequent serious adverse events from 20943 serious risk arms.
-The complete list of top single serious adverse events is shown in AppendixX.
+The complete list of top single serious adverse events is shown in Appendix-3.
 The table also displays the MedDRA categories (Brown, Wood et al. 1999) of the event, which indicate the affected body system.
 There are a total of 18 categories of adverse events were recorded in Table -4.
+We summarized single adverse event from both serious adverse event and other adverse event, and picked prominent serious adverse event to investigate further.

-(See Table-4) the top frequent adverse event is “Pneumonia” - Infections and infestations, it has appeared in 4765 arms, only 22.54% of such arms have observed death.
+(See Table-4) the top frequent adverse event is “Pneumonia” - Infections and infestations, it has appeared in 4765 serious adverse events arms, compare to 1442 other adverse events arms.
+Among all serious adverse events arms, only 22.54% of arms have observed death.
 This reflects the fact, Pneumonia is a prevalent chronic condition, which has no strong association with “death” in a short time, but researchers reported Pneumonia has higher mortality among senior male hospitalized patients ages 65 and older than both sexes who are between 54-65 from 1976-86(LaCroix, Lipson et al. 1989).
 Such patients have a history of congestive heart failure, stroke, cancer, diabetes, or a history of chronic obstructive pulmonary disease and among men who were current smokers.
-Hence, during the clinical trial process, the knowledge of patients’ health history, quality of life, age, and gender are critical to assess Pneumonia associated death in specific clinical arm.
+Hence, knowledge of patients’ health history, quality of life, age, and gender are critical to assess Pneumonia associated death in specific clinical arm.

-The second event is Dehydration - Metabolism and nutrition disorders, which has appeared in 2832 arms, it’s less frequent occurred than Pneumonia, however, 31.14% of arms with Dehydration observed “death”, which means during all clinical trials, once it has Dehydration in serious adverse event, it’s very likely to have death adverse event from the same arm.
-In clinical practice, there are two kinds of dehydrations, one is water loss dehydration and the other is salt and water loss dehydration.
-Both will endanger human life when water loss with or without salt at a rate faster than the body could replace them(Thomas, Cote et al. 2008).
+The second event is Dehydration - Metabolism and nutrition disorders, which has appeared in 2832 serious adverse events arms, 60.38% of all serious/other adverse events arms.
+It’s less frequent occurred than Pneumonia, however, 31.14% of serious adverse arms with Dehydration observed “death”, which means during all clinical trials, once it has Dehydration in serious adverse event, it’s very likely to have death adverse event from the same arm.
+In clinical practice, both water loss dehydration and salt and water loss dehydration endanger human life when water loss with or without salt at a rate faster than the body could replace them(Thomas, Cote et al. 2008).
 There is argument of accusing dehydration is a sign of poor care, like malnutrition or other associated with its development, which should bring clinical trials professionals’ focus to prevent dehydration in poor treatment, and find whether combination of physiological and disease is the culprit to bring it up.

-The third adverse event is Vomiting - Gastrointestinal disorders, which has appeared in 2645 arms, and 30.59% of such arms have observed “Death”.
-Among 2645 arms, there are 1673 serious adverse event arms have [Nausea,Vomiting], 1509 arms of [Vomiting Dehydration], and 1430 arms of [Vomiting Pneumonia].
+The third adverse event is Vomiting - Gastrointestinal disorders, which has appeared in 2645 serious adverse events arms, and 30.59% of such arms have observed “Death”.
+Compare to 8547 other adverse events arms, it concludes vomiting itself is not serious adverse event, but it could be a sign of some more serious illness, such as concussions, meningitis, intestinal blockage, appendicitis, and brain tumors.
+Among 2645 serious adverse event arms, there are 1673 arms have [Nausea,Vomiting], 1509 arms of [Vomiting Dehydration], and 1430 arms of [Vomiting Pneumonia].
 It implies Nausea, Dehydration and Pneumonia could be possible serious conditions Vomiting associated with, less frequent vomiting is a recover sign from Dehydration.
 Treatment of these three serious conditions could monitor if vomiting is less frequent as outcome.
-Usually, Vomiting itself is not serious adverse event, but it could be a sign of some more serious illness, such as concussions, meningitis (infection of the membrane linings of the brain), intestinal blockage, appendicitis, and brain tumors.